nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Listing all contacts and modules

+1. Test case: `list`
+   Expected: All contacts and modules are shown in the contact list.

+1. Test case: `list x`
+   Expected: Both lists remain in their original state.
+Error details shown in the status message.

 ### Listing all contacts